derailed-archive/derailed-legacy/README.md

 > Derailed, a platform like no other,
 > A game-changer, a digital brother.
 > With every call, a new adventure begins,
-> Like slaying a Tevyat dragon or scoring headshots with twin spin.
+> Like slaying a dragon in Teyvat or scoring headshots with twin spin.

 > In the realm of tech, it's a legendary loot,
-> A rare find, like a four-star recruit.
+> A rare find, like a five-star recruit.
 > No challenge too great, no task too hard,
 > With Derailed, we're ready to embark.